PavanRangani/docs/docs/prd/task-search/quick-navigate-to-search.md

 ## UX Rule
 - When a user is on my task or Group task or My Chat page and presses the `ctrl + /` or `cmd + /`, Search box will open and focus will be set to the Search.
+- If the user has already opened search dialog but focused is not on search field and press the `ctrl + /` or `cmd + /`, focus will be set to the Search.
-- If user has already opened search dialog and press the `ctrl + /` or `cmd + /`, it will have no effect
+- If user has already opened search dialog and search field is in focused state and then press the `ctrl + /` or `cmd + /`, it will have no effect